Harsh112233445566/Chat_App/README.md

 - **Socket.IO Integration**: Seamless two-way communication between the client and server for instant message delivery.
 - **Avatar Setup**: Users can set up a profile picture after signing up.
 - **Docker Support**: Both backend and frontend are Dockerized for simple and scalable deployment.
-- **Responsive Design**: Optimized for both desktop and mobile usage.

 ---